Planá: Sights

-The Svobody Square is in the town's historic core.
+The square Náměstí Svobody is in the town's historic core.
 The town hall was built in 1680–1685.
 The Baroque plague column with the statue of Saint John of Nepomuk on its top is from 1712.
 Most of the houses on the square are in Gothic or Renaissance style and are protected as cultural monuments.

 The oldest town's monument is the Church of Saints Peter and Paul from the 13th century.
 It is the nationwide important monument with unique frescoes and a rare Romanesque portal with an arched frieze.

 The Church of the Assumption of the Virgin Mary is the largest church in Planá.
 It was built in the 13th–14th century, originally in the late Romanesque style.

 The Mining Museum is located in the Ondřej Schlick adit, which was excavated in the 16th century.
 It documents mining of silver ore in Planá and its surroundings, and existence of mint for minting silver coins, owned the Schlick family.

 The castle was continuously built and rebuilt from the 13th to the 20th century and therefore contains building elements from Gothic to the present.
 Between 1948 and 1991 it served as barracks of the border guard and since then it is abandoned and is crumbling.
 Its English park is open to the public.